 The original series pilot had another actor in the role of the Professor and two female castaways, Ginger and Bunny, both secretaries.
 Because of the cast changes the original pilot was unaired until it was broadcast by TBS in 1992.

 Just like the Brady Kids spunoff into their own rock group so did the castaways from Gilligan's Island.
 The women, Maryanne, Ginger and Mrs. Howell started a 60s type girl group called the Honey Bees; and sang the rock song "You need me!"

 The trivia item below may give away important plot points.

-It has often been observed that although they were on "a three-hour tour," the castaways have an awful lot of supplies.
-The Professor has an extensive library, the Howells have myriad luxury items, etc. It has also been said that although the Professor could build all sorts of intricate, complicated machinery from the few resources available on the island, he apparently never thought to just patch up the hole in the side of the Minnow so everyone could just sail off the island.
+It has often been observed that, although they were on "a three-hour tour," the castaways had an awful lot of supplies (the Professor has an extensive library, the Howells have a myriad of luxury items, etc.).
+It has also been said that although the Professor could build all sorts of intricate, complicated machinery from the few resources available on the island, he apparently never thought to just patch up the hole in the side of the Minnow so everyone could just sail off the island.
 However, that is a mistaken rumor.
 The Professor and the rest of the castaways attempted to repair the boat multiple times.
 For example, in one episode the Professor's homemade nails were used, but they shattered when hit with a hammer.
 In another episode, a tree resin found by Gilligan was boiled down into a sort of superglue.
 But the glue failed after a few days, which resulted in the entire ship bursting apart down to its frame.